divyashree-baskar/Exp-2/README.md

 # Exp - 2 LIBRARY MANAGEMENT SYSTEM

 # AIM:
-To study the problem statement, SRS document and draw all the UML diagrams of ATM System.
+To draw the UML diagram for Library Management System

 # PROBLEM STATEMENT:
-To study the problem statement, SRS document and draw all the UML diagrams of ATM System.
+To study the problem statement, SRS document and draw all the UML diagrams of Library Management System.

 # DIAGRAMS: